|Service||Who May Get It||Features|

 The family housing buildings of Athens Court, Athens North, Smiley Court, Marine Court and Newton court have wired and wireless networks provided through Comcast.

 End users having issues should be directed to call Comcast directly at 855-307-4896.
-If after calling Comcast and their issues isn't resolved, customers should contact the Housing IT Help Desk at 303-492-1291.
+If after calling Comcast your issue remains unresolved, contact the IT Service Center at 303-735-4357 and ask for a ticket to be routed to SAIT for assistance.

 Mobile Hotspot Pilot Program